fabacab/fetlife-export/README.markdown

 The Web portion of the suite is mostly a simple wrapper around this command-line tool that provides an HTML interface to its options.

+Additional command line options allow you to set an output directory as well as declaring an alternate export target other than the logged-in user.
+For example, to log in to FetLife as `fetfails` but to archive the activity of the FetLife user whose ID is `1` (`JohnBaku`) in a directory named `my-archive-folder`, invoke `fetlife-export.pl` as follows:

+    ./fetlife-export.pl fetfails my-archive-folder 1

+(This works because `JohnBaku`'s FetLife user ID number is `1`.
+The FetLife user ID of a given user is the numeric trailing part of their FetLife profile URL.)

 ### Set options

 Default options are provided in several files.
 To use them, simply run the following commands on your web server: